-Finding the best savings account rate is a simple matter of looking in the right places for the answer you’re looking for.
-However, looking at individual bank site or visiting physical branches could be time consuming.
-The good news is that there are some sites that aggregate interest rate data to help you find the best rate.
+Finding the best savings account rate is a simple matter at first glance: Just look in the right place for what you want.
+Looking at individual bank site or visiting physical branches is time consuming, so skip the individual search and look online for sites that aggregate the best deposit account rates.

-However, remember that the best interest rate is not the only factor; you should consider the fees and make sure that you maximize your earnings and convenience with your savings.
+Remember that the best interest rate is not the only factor to consider; you should also consider the fees and make sure that you maximize your earnings and convenience with your savings.

-The following information was last reviewed and updated on May 16, 2013.
-Rates and conditions change constantly, so please review the information at the bank’s website carefully before you open an account.
+The following information was last reviewed and updated on November 13, 2013.
+Rates and conditions change constantly, so please review the information on the bank’s website carefully before you open an account.
 All banks are FDIC insured.

 |1.00%||SmartyPig is an FDIC-insured online savings bank where you set up savings goals and put money toward your goals.
 You can get up to 11% boost by trading your money for a gift card from one of the participating retailers.|

 |0.90%||GE Capital Bank Online Savings.
 No minimum deposit to open.
 No transaction fees.
 Interest compounded daily, paid monthly.|